-Under the Act the local authority will have a duty to assess a carer's own need for support; currently carers do not have a legal right to support.
-Carers must receive clear information about available services and support and as yet no decision has been made whether the local authority will charge for that support, but if they do they will need to carry out a financial assessment.
-The council is currently undertaking a needs assessment on carers that are not known to us.
-Carers Bucks our commissioned service for Carers are looking at increasing these numbers.
+Under the Act the local authority assesses a carer's own need for support.
+Carers receive clear information about available services and support.
+The council is still in the same position as last year and has made no decision as to whether the local authority will charge for that support, but if they do they will need to carry out a financial assessment.
+Carers Bucks continue to be commissioned to provide comprehensive information, advice, guidance and support services for Carers and have put in place a number of initiatives to increase the number of carers they support.